YuzhouGuo/Pentago-Swap/README.md

 * I actually write a report so please feel free to know more about the ideas/algorithms of this project from [here](https://github.com/YuzhouGuo/Pentago-Swap/blob/master/Report_260715042.pdf)

 * A quick demonstration about what the game looks like:

    ![alt text](https://github.com/YuzhouGuo/Pentago-Swap/blob/master/screenshot.PNG)
-   In this case, the white side wins since all five pieces get connected vertically
+   * In this case, the white side wins since all five pieces get connected diagonally